SLE TRAINING Climate Proofing of Infrastructure Investments

 - Identification of adaptation and mitigation options and entry points in infrastructure projects, incl. mainstreaming of identified climate change response options

 - Simple cost-benefit analyses in the context of climate change response options for infrastructure investments

 Our online trainings are not pre-recorded training videos, webinars for large audiences or self-paced e-learning courses.
 They are virtual live trainings delivered by our trainers in real-time, focusing on the interaction of a small group of remote participants.
 Just like our face-to-face trainings, these virtual classrooms aim at tailoring the discussions and learning experiences to the training needs of the participants.

 Requirements: to attend our live online trainings, a reliable high-speed internet connection and a computer or laptop running Windows or iOS are required (including audio and video).
-The Humboldt-Universität of Berlin uses the videoconferencing platform Zoom for virtual classrooms as well as digital tools such as Moodle.
+The Humboldt-Universität of Berlin uses the videoconferencing platform Zoom (subject to change) for virtual classrooms as well as digital tools.
 We strongly recommend an external headset for better sound quality.

 Course Methods.
 The virtual classroom sessions with the trainers and the fellow participants via Zoom are complemented by group exercises, assignments as well as time for self-study and reflection.
 The training is based on the Harvard Case Method, which supports adult learning from experience: Introduction to the topic – Group exercise with a given case – Presentation of results – Reflection on relevance to participants’ needs and future applications.
 This method is complemented by interactive exercises which integrate emotions and movement into sustainable learning processes.